John and the Hole: Reception

-On Rotten Tomatoes, 59% of 124 critic reviews are positive for the film, and the average rating is 6.10/10.
+On Rotten Tomatoes, 60% of 129 critic reviews are positive for the film, and the average rating is 6.10 out of 10.
+The top critics give it a fresh rating of 67%.
 The critics consensus on the website reads: "John and the Hole's enticingly unique premise and disquieting atmosphere are often at odds with a meandering story that prevents this thriller from fulfilling its creepy potential."
-On Metacritic, the film has a weighted average score of 61 out of 100, based on 22 critics, indicating "generally favorable reviews."
+On Metacritic, the film has a weighted average score of 61 out of 100, based on 22 critics, indicating "generally favorable" reviews.

 Accolades

 The film won the Prix de la Révélation at the 47th Deauville American Film Festival and the Crossovers Prize at the Strasbourg European Fantastic Film Festival.